brandur/sorg/content/drafts/postgres-reads.md

 much more elaborate and by extension, expensive for the database to perform.

-TODO: Diagram of writes to primary and reads on replicas.
+!fig src="/assets/postgres-reads/replica-reads.svg" caption="Writes on the primary and reads on its replicas."

 Even as part of a normal application's workload (barring analytical queries that can be even more complex), we might